 In this industry, the attention to detail, focus and professionalism of crew, are unparallel to any other Maritime or sea-going working environment.
 Our motto at SYSA is simple… “PROFESSIONALS, COMMITTED TO EXCELLENCE”.
 We offer advice, training and guidance to aspiring new crew to achieve this standard.

-Our team is headed up by Industry Experts, Isobel Odendaal and Jason Hunter, between them over 20 years' experience in the Deck and Interior departments.
-As a result, we are able to provide the best and latest information possible on how to succeed and advance in the world of Super Yachting!
-Our guarantee to you: All our Instructors worked in the Super Yacht Industry for many years in the most senior positions on board and our information is up-to-date and applicable and will prepare you for a career in this highly competitive industry.
+Our team is headed up by super yacht Industry experts, Isobel Odendaal and Jason Hunter, between them over 20 years' experience working in the Deck and Interior departments.
+They started the school in 2008 and as a result, they are able to provide the best and latest information possible on how to succeed and advance in the world of Super Yachting!
+They also only employ other super yacht experts as Instructors.
+SYSA's guarantee to you: All our Instructors worked in the Super Yacht Industry for many years in the most senior positions on board and our information is up-to-date and applicable and will prepare you for a career in this highly competitive industry.

-Super Yacht training Cape Town -- Stewardess Course Cape Town -- Deck Hand training Cape Town -- RYA training South Africa -- PYA TRAINING SOUTH AFRICA
+Super Yacht training Cape Town -- Stewardess Course Cape Town -- Deck Hand training Cape Town -- RYA training South Africa -- Stewardess training South Africa

 Some of our previous students currently employed in Super Yacht Industry – we are so proud!!!